succinctlabs/vectorx/README.md

 # VectorX
-Implementation of zero-knowledge proof circuits for Vector, Avail's data availability solution for Ethereum.
+Implementation of zero-knowledge proof circuits for Vector, Avail's Data Attestation Bridge.

 ## Overview
 Vector X's core contract is `VectorX`, which stores commitments to ranges of data roots and state roots from Avail blocks.